The Upsides: Reception

 Allmusic said the "bleeding humanity" of the band and how Campbell "sounds like a regular guy, not a rock & roll frontman" help The Upsides bring "a time-honored sound" and "make it sound fresh and exciting by doing it seriously right".
 Reviewer Tim Sendra complimented the dueling riffs of guitarists Matt Brasch and Casey Cavaliere, Mike Kennedy's drum work and how Nick Steinborn adds the occasional unobtrusive keyboard part: "They simply take the best of each element of their conglomerated sound (the hookiness of pop, the heart-spilling fever of emo, the rambling energy of punk) and let it rip."
-The album was included at number 24 on Rock Sound's "The 51 Most Essential Pop Punk Albums of All Time" list.
+The album was included at number 24 on Rock Sound's "The 51 Most Essential Pop Punk Albums of All Time" list in 2014.
+In April 2019, the same magazine ranked the album at number 133 on its list of the "250 Greatest Albums of Our Lifetime".
+Tobi Duncan of Trash Boat has expressed admiration for the album.